Trade directory · Mililani Town metro · Hawaii

 Licensing Requirements

-Hawaii requires C-33 Painting and Decorating Contractor License for projects over $1,000.
-Must pass trade exam, demonstrate 4 years experience or complete approved apprenticeship, maintain $20,000 net worth.
+Hawaii requires C-33 Painting and Decorating contractor license for projects over $1,000 or jobs requiring permits.
+Must pass trade and law/business exams, provide 4 years experience or complete approved apprenticeship program, maintain $20,000 bond.
 License renewal every 2 years with continuing education requirements.

 §2